NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Meta.md

 -   No

-Functionality on the GUI is clunky.
-The filter option often does not list all possible advertisers.
+The platform provides the means to retrieve specific advertisers using IDs or names through both the GUI and the API.
+However, the functionality on the GUI is clunky.
+For example, the filter option often does not list all possible advertisers.
 The user needs to fetch their Page ID and paste in the GUI URL directly.

 **OC7: Can ad data be retrieved from the platform using search terms?**